 American law generally protects consumers who are injured by defective products.
 This area of law is known as product liability law, and injured consumers can file a product liability lawsuit to enforce their rights and recover compensation for their injuries.
 Successful plaintiffs can recover monetary compensation for hospital bills, continuing medical care, lost wages from time off work, and other damages.
 Product liability lawsuits also play an important role in ensuring that products sold in the United States and worldwide are generally safe for consumers everywhere.

 A defect in manufacturing is one that the manufacturer did not intend.
-A manufacturing defect is the clearest instance in which strict liability applies.
-Under the Restatement (Third) of Torts: Products Liability, a product "contains a manufacturing defect when the product departs from its intended design even though all possible care was exercised in the preparation and marketing of the product."
+The Third Restatement of Torts is an influential treatise on the law of product liability.
+It defines a manufacturing defect when the product departs from its intended design even though all possible care was exercised in the preparation and marketing of the product."

 It can be difficult to prove.
 To illustrate this, consider an example.
 Suppose a car's braking system does not work properly and causes a plaintiff to have an accident.
 Even though the manufacturer of the car did not intend for the brakes to malfunction, and even though the manufacturer was not negligent in the design of the brakes, the strict liability doctrine in products liability law could render the manufacturer liable.

 There are some legal doctrines that can aid patients in manufacturing defect cases.
 For example, in some cases, a plaintiff can rely on the "malfunction doctrine" to prove causation.
 Under this doctrine, if the circumstances of an accident indicate that a defect caused the accident, and the plaintiff can produce evidence that removes other possible causes, then the plaintiff can prove causation even if the product is damaged or destroyed.
 This doctrine is similar in application to res ipsa loquitur in the law of negligence.